Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

 Psychotherapy for GAD Treatment

-The most researched, evidence-based treatment approach for generalised anxiety is cognitive behavioural therapy (CBT).
+The most researched, evidence-based treatment approach for generalized anxiety is cognitive behavioural therapy (CBT).
 Recent studies also proved the effectiveness of psychodynamic psychotherapy with even fewer relapses compared with CBT.